 4. Margin-floor repricing

-Every reprice rule needs a margin floor that respects your supplier cost, eBay final value fees (currently 13.25% in most categories plus the per-order $0.30), payment processing, and your shipping cost.
+Every reprice rule needs a margin floor that respects your supplier cost, eBay final value fees (around 13.25% in most categories plus the per-order $0.30), payment processing, and your shipping cost.
 A reprice engine that only respects a fixed dollar floor will quietly bleed margin when supplier prices climb.
 Look for percentage-based floors with optional category overrides.

 5. VeRO and restricted-brand filtering

-eBay's VeRO programme covers thousands of brands that own their listings.
+eBay's VeRO program covers thousands of brands that own their listings.
 Listing one of those products gets you a takedown notice.
 A useful tool maintains a continuously updated VeRO database and pre-screens every imported product before it ever reaches eBay's API.

 6. Category and item-specific automation